 Main Street classifies its portfolio investments in accordance with the requirements of the 1940 Act.
 Under the 1940 Act, "Control Investments" are defined as investments in which Main Street owns more than 25% of the voting securities or has rights to maintain greater than 50% of the board representation.
 Under the 1940 Act, "Affiliate Investments" are defined as investments in which Main Street owns between 5% and 25% of the voting securities.
 Under the 1940 Act, "Non-Control/Non-Affiliate Investments" are defined as investments that are neither Control investments nor Affiliate investments.
-The "Investment in affiliated Investment Manager" represents Main Street's investment in a wholly owned investment manager subsidiary that is accounted for as a portfolio investment of Main Street.
+The "Investment in affiliated Investment Manager" represents Main Street's investment in a wholly owned investment manager subsidiary that is accounted for as a portfolio investment.

-NOTE B -SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE B - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-1. Valuation of Investments
+1. Valuation of Portfolio Investments

-Main Street accounts for its portfolio investments at fair value.
-As a result, Main Street adopted the provisions of Statement of Financial Accounting Standards ("SFAS") No. 157, Fair Value Measurements ("SFAS 157") in the first quarter of 2008.
-SFAS 157 defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value and enhances disclosure requirements for fair value measurements.
-SFAS 157 requires Main Street to assume that the portfolio investment is to be sold in the principal market to market participants, or in the absence of a principal market, in the most advantageous market, which may be a hypothetical market.
+Main Street accounts for its core portfolio investments and the Investment Manager at fair value.
+As a result, Main Street adopted the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("Codification" or "ASC") 820, Fair Value Measurements and Disclosures, in the first quarter of 2008.
+ASC 820 defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value and enhances disclosure requirements for fair value measurements.
+ASC 820 requires Main Street to assume that the portfolio investment is to be sold in the principal market to independent market participants, or in the absence of a principal market, in the most advantageous market, which may be a hypothetical market.
 Market participants are defined as buyers and sellers in the principal or most advantageous market that are independent, knowledgeable, and willing and able to transact.
-With the adoption of this statement, Main Street incorporated the income approach to estimate the fair value of its debt investments principally using a yield-to-maturity model.
-Prior to the adoption of SFAS 157, Main Street reported unearned income as a single line item on the consolidated balance sheets and consolidated schedule of investments.
-Unearned income is no longer reported as a separate line and is now part of the investment portfolio cost and fair value on the consolidated balance sheets and the consolidated schedule of investments.
-This change in presentation had no impact on the overall net cost or fair value of Main Street's investment portfolio and had no impact on Main Street's financial position or results of operations.
+With the adoption of this statement, Main Street incorporated the income approach to estimate the fair value of its core portfolio debt investments principally using a yield-to-maturity model.
+Prior to the adoption of ASC 820, Main Street reported unearned income as a single line item on the consolidated balance sheets and consolidated schedule of investments.
+Unearned income is no longer reported as a separate line item and is now part of the investment portfolio cost and fair value on the consolidated balance sheets and the consolidated schedule of investments.
+This change in presentation had no impact on the overall net cost or fair value of Main Street's investment portfolio and had no impact on the overall net cost or fair value of Main Street's investment portfolio and had no impact on the overall net cost or fair value of Main Street's investment portfolio and had no impact on the overall net cost or fair value of Main Street's investment portfolio and had no impact on the overall net cost or fair value of Main Street's invest

-Main Street's business plan calls for it to invest primarily in illiquid securities issued by private companies and/or thinly traded public companies.
-These investments may be subject to restrictions on resale and will generally have no established trading market.
-As a result, Main Street determines in good faith the fair value of its portfolio investments pursuant to a valuation policy in accordance with SFAS 157 and a valuation process approved by its Board of Directors and in accordance with the 1940 Act.
+Main Street's core business plan calls for it to invest primarily in illiquid securities issued by private companies.
+These core investments may be subject to restrictions on resale and will generally have no established trading market.
+As a result, Main Street determines in good faith the fair value of its portfolio investments pursuant to a valuation policy in accordance with ASC 820 and a valuation process approved by its Board of Directors and in accordance with the 1940 Act.
 Main Street reviews external events, including private mergers, sales and acquisitions involving comparable companies, and includes these events in the valuation process.
-Main Street's valuation policy is intended to provide a consistent basis for determining the fair value of the portfolio.
+Main Street's valuation policy and process are intended to provide a consistent basis for determining the fair value of the portfolio.